nikkilr88/egghead-asciicasts/getting-started-with-redux/18reactTodoListExample(Toggling)/18reactTodoListExample(Toggling).md

 I get the todo object as an argument to the array map call back inside my render method where I render all the todos.

 When an action is dispatched, the store will call the **root reducer**, which will call the todos reducer with the array of todos and the action.
-In this case, the action type is toggle todo, so the todos reducer delegates handling of every todo to the todo reducer with a map function to call it for every todo item.
+In this case, the action type is `TOGGLE_TODO`, so the todos reducer delegates handling of every todo to the todo reducer with a map function to call it for every todo item.
 The todo reducer receives the todo as state, and the action.

 ```javascript
 const todos = (state = [], action) => {